-I am Lev I am Lev “Lever” Rukhin, born into a family of artists and scientists in St. Petersburg, Russia.
-My father, Evgenii Rukhin was one of the leading figures in the Russian Nonconformists movement, significant for its struggle for the freedom of self-expressionism.
-After his mysterious death in a fire widely believed to have been started by the KGB, my family (mother and 3 siblings) fled the country and moved around the world under a 'stateless' status until settling in Texas.
-After moving to California UCLA, I circled the world on a motorcycle to compile a manuscript about the sign of the times of the changing millennia and a portrait of my parents as young artists struggling through the Soviet oppression.
-I now live with my 9 year old daughter in Los Angeles working as a photographer and artist, capturing the folklore of my community, and composing impressionist pieces based on context.
+I was born into a family of artists and scientists in St. Petersburg, Russia.
+My father, Evgeny Rukhin, was one of the leading figures in the Russian Nonconformists movement in the 1970s, a struggle for the freedom of self-expressionism.
+After Evgeny's mysterious death in a fire widely believed to have been started by the KGB, my mother and three siblings were stripped of our citizenships, sending us migrating around the world under a 'stateless' status until finally settling in Texas.
+I moved to Los Angeles to attend UCLA.
+In my mid 20's, curious about my past, I bought a camera and a used motorcycle and drove around the world, uncovering the mystery of my father's death.
+By the time I reach Vladivostok, I was determined to be a photographer and a documentarian.
+I now live with my 15-year-old daughter and a lady friend in Los Angeles, documenting the folklore of my community and composing large-scale works based on context and narrative.